brianLiu0405/ssss/_sources/labs/lab3.rst

 .. admonition:: Todo

-    Add a command that can execute a user program by using ``eret`` to jump to the start address.
+    Add a command that can load a user program in the initramfs.
+Then, use eret to jump to the start address.

 .. hint::
     You can use QEMU and GDB to check if you do it correctly.